telstra/open-kilda/docs/design/hub-and-spoke/v7/README.md

 ### Happy path without concurrent asynchronous calls (simple case)
 ![wfm-no-concurrent-request](wfm-no-concurrent-request.png)

+### Error handling and idempotent operations
+An idempotent operation can be performed multiple times without changing the result beyond the initial application.
+Put more simply, an operation is idempotent if you can repeat it over and over again without causing any unwanted side effect or harm to the system, always producing the same result.
+Well, idempotent is good other bad.
+If you can write your operations as idempotent do that.
+If not you need to write additional validation before retries.

 ## PoC components

 CoordinatorSpout - spout that infinitely pulls tuple to CoordinatorBolt.